jfritts-afk/M05_Lab/README.md

 ## Prerequisites

-Before using this script, make sure you have the following prerequisites installed by running `pip install requirements.txt`
+Before using this script, make sure you have the prerequisite packages installed by running `pip install requirements.txt`

 ## How to Use